Bazzini - Kitchen Nightmares Update - Open or Closed?

 Gordon’s food arrive and he isn’t impressed.

-The burrito has dry chicken, the beef is impossible to swallow and the rice tastes old.
+The burrito has dry chicken, the beef is difficult to swallow and the rice tastes old.

 He ventures into the kitchen to talk about the food and give feedback.